Pre-Summer Sale Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: 70track

 Refer to the Scenario

-You have been asked to recommend the next steps to prepare the final
+You have been asked to recommend the best approach to address the Chief

 Based on the TOGAF Standard, Version 9.2, which of the following is the best